 If you (or your employer) appeal a decision made by the Job Center, you should hire an attorney to assist you at the referee hearing.
 If you cannot afford to hire an attorney, you may represent yourself.
+You may also be eligible to obtain free legal representation from NLSA.
 Here are some suggestions for representing yourself, but there is no guarantee that these suggestions will work in your case.
 You may need to know a lot more to present your case well.

 What you should do when you receive the "Notice of Hearing".